Author Mentions in Science News Reveal Widespread Disparities Across Name-inferred Ethnicities: Consistent Disparities Across Three Types of News Outlets

 News outlets vary in the depth and breath of their reporting, e.g., Science \& Technology outlets write about 650 words per story on average, while General News outlets write about 900 words (\sm{Fig. S2}).
 These differences suggest potentially important variability in the nature of journalists' day-to-day work and backgrounds.
 To explore the discrepancy of disparities in author mentions across different types of outlets, we fitted the specification of Model 5 separately for three outlet types in our full data and quantified the average marginal effects.

-Surprisingly, the ethnic disparities in mention rates remain consistent across all outlet types, as shown in \fref{fig:outlet-type}, with authors of non-British-origin names being mentioned less frequently.
-Larger disparities are found for ethnic categories that are more culturally distant from British-origin (e.g., East Asian and African).
+\fref{fig:outlet-type} shows that ethnic disparities in mention rates surprisingly remain consistent across all outlet types, with authors of non-Anglo names being mentioned less likely.
+Larger disparities are found for ethnic categories that are more culturally distant from Anglo (e.g., East Asian and African).
 Although the three outlet types have similar sizes of absolute disparities, they vary substantially in the relative scale, as the average mention rates of Science \& Technology outlets and General News outlets are 34.0\%-61.9\% less than Press Releases outlets (\sm{Table S4}).

-The disparity in Press Releases outlets is particularly notable, as stories in these outlets typically reuse content from university press-releases, suggesting that universities' press offices themselves, while less biased than other outlet types, still prefer to mention scholars with British-origin names.
+The disparity in Press Releases outlets is particularly notable, as stories in these outlets typically reuse content from university press-releases, suggesting that universities' press offices themselves, while less biased than other outlet types, still prefer to mention scholars with Anglo names.
 This result is unexpected because local press offices are expected to have greater direct familiarity with their researchers, reduce the misuse of stereotypes, and to be more responsible for representing minority researchers equitably.

-The largest disparities are seen in General News outlets, e.g., The New York Times and The Washington Post, where again scholars with African- and Chinese-associated names have 6.0-8.0 percentage points drop in mention rates.
-General News outlets mention authors with a 24.2\% chance on average (\sm{Table S4}), so this drop nearly reduces to two thirds the perceived role of a large community of scientists.
+The largest disparities are seen in General News outlets, e.g., The New York Times and The Washington Post, where again scholars with Chinese- and African-associated names have 6.0-8.0 percentage points drop in mention rates.
+This significant drop reduces nearly one third of the deserved media representation of a large community of scientists, as General News outlets mention authors with a 24.2\% chance on average (\sm{Table S4}).
 As General News outlets have well trained editorial staff and science journalists dedicated to accurately reporting science and tend to publish longer stories that have room to mention and engage with authors, this result is alarming.
-Historically, these ethnic minorities have been underrepresented, stereotyped, or even completely avoided in U.S. media \cite{behm2013race}, which has continued in objective science reporting across all outlet types.
+Historically, these ethnic minorities have been stereotyped and underrepresented in U.S. media and leadership roles \cite{behm2013race, lu2020east}, which has continued in objective science reporting across all outlet types.
 The mechanisms of this variation deserve further investigation.